ronaatxendit/martabacc.github.io/_posts/2020-1-27-the-right-haystack.md

 Instead of a big massive monolithic server, you have small microservices that talks with each other.

-Then comes a to find a needle.
+Then comes the time to find a needle.
 A bug.

 Instead of swarming one big haystack, you allocate several resources to flock small haystacks with regard to find the needle faster.